 5. What is considered innovative?

-For some local examples of successful commercial innovations, please visit the venture capital section of our website.
+For some local examples of successful commercial innovations, please visit the portfolio section of our website.

 6. What if I don’t have a business plan, can I still participate in Breakthru?

 Yes, the competition process will help you and/or your team develop your business plan and financial forecast.

 7. Am I required to start-up and actively run a business if I receive a primary prize?